|Elliott Sound Products||Project 100|

 This simple project is nothing more than a handful of resistors and a double pole, double throw switch, but will reduce the output of almost any amplifier to a nominal level of 5V RMS, and maintains the recommended 120Ω source impedance.
 This is designed to suit most headphones currently made, as they are generally designed to operate from that impedance.

-Naturally, this is not always suitable (some manufacturers have chosen not to adopt the standard for one reason or another), but will suit most headphones very well.
+Naturally, this is not always suitable, as many manufacturers appear to have chosen not to adopt the standard for one reason or another.
+The circuit will suit most headphones well regardless.
+If you find a serious degradation in sound quality (possible but unlikely), you will have no choice other than to build Project 113 or something similar.

 The level of 5V RMS was chosen to ensure that the power amplifier will not clip when driving the headphones, but is much too high for normal listening.
 As always, you may make changes to suit your preferences, but be aware that nearly all headphones are capable of sound levels that will cause permanent hearing damage, so always be mindful of this.